 Eating healthy and staying active aren’t new philosophies.
 But understanding how diet, sleep, and exercise can impact your work performance can be an eye-opening experience.
 It’s one thing to read about these routines in a blog, it’s another to put them in practice and notice a change.
 Healthier habits don’t occur overnight, but over weeks of practice, failure, and determination.
 But in the end, you’ll become a happier and more alert version of yourself.

 Have you reviewed our options for office spaces?
-A coworking space may just be your best solution.
+A coworking space or plug-and-play office may just be your best solution.
 The activity from all the businesses and entrepreneurs in the background keeps teams productive and honed-in.
 Light snacks, tea, and coffee can are available in the kitchen, giving people a slight energy boost.
 Finally, there are dedicated desks, standing tables, bars, couches, and private offices that create a variety of places to do your work.

 Follow Novel Coworking’s blog for more articles on self-improvement, productivity, and entrepreneurship.